adulbrich/fusion-forge-demo/README.md

 - adding input datasets directly in Fusion,
 - initializing the project context with the Forge,
 - registering datasets and activities in the Forge,
-- linking activities to steps in Fusion/
+- linking activities to steps in Fusion.

+Todo:

+- read the input dataset directly from Fusion

 ## Happy Path